Do You NEED a Preamp with Your URB Pickup?

 If you already own an amp, and its input impedance is too low to handle your double bass pickup - don't worry, that doesn't necessarily mean that you need to buy a new amp.
 That's the whole point of buffering preamps.
 A preamp will literally act as a "buffer" (sort of a "middle man") - providing the ultra-high impedance input that the pickup needs, and then actively converting the signal into an impedance that your amplifier can handle without mucking things up.

 So if your pickup sounds "quacky", "thin," or otherwise "lousy" (that's a technical term) you may not need a new pickup or amp -- you might just need a buffering preamp.
 Especially if you can sort of improve the sound by EQ'ing it to death.
 See my FAQ on OHMS & IMPEDANCE from the INPUT perspective for further details.

 How do I know if this is my problem?

 Check the specs (if available) for your amp.
-But it's almost a given that most "Bass Amplifiers" are originally designed and built for use with bass guitars, which use magnetic pickups.
-Piezo-based (most common) and similar acoustic instrument pickups are rather different from those magnetic pickups, in that they react differently to low impedance values.
+But it's almost a given that most common "Bass Amplifiers" are originally designed and built for use with bass guitars, which use magnetic pickups.
+Piezo-based (most common) and similar acoustic instrument pickups are rather different from those magnetic pickups, in that they react differently to low impedance values (as we discussed above).